-Introduction as of 9/30/16
+Introduction as of 12/31/16

-The purpose of this document is to offer an interim review of the Retirement System's private equity investments.
-It is divided into three sections: Market and Industry Analysis, Executive Summary, and Aggregate Private Equity Portfolio.
-The Market and Industry Analysis is a broad overview of the private equity industry.
-The final two sections are a review of the San Jose Federated City Employees' Retirement System's private equity partnership investments on both an aggregate and individual basis.
+The purpose of this document is to offer a comprehensive review of the Retirement System's private equity investments.
+It is divided into four sections: Market and Industry Analysis, Executive Summary, Aggregate Private Equity Portfolio, and Individual Partnership Analyses.
+The Market and Industry analysis is a broad overview of the private equity industry through year-end.
+The final three sections are a review of the San Jose Federated City Employees' Retirement System's private equity partnership investments on both an aggregate and individual basis.

-As of September 30, 2016, the San Jose Federated City Employees' Retirement System had committed \$155.4 million to six partnerships (two fund of funds, three secondary funds, and one buyout fund).
-The reported fair value of the aggregate Private Equity Program was \$69.9 million at September 30, 2016.
+As of December 31, 2016, the San Jose Federated City Employees' Retirement System committed \$155.3 million to six partnerships (two fund of funds, three secondary funds, and one buyout fund).
+The reported fair value of the aggregate Private Equity Program was \$63.8 million on December 31, 2016.